Division of Counseling and Family Therapy

 Admission to DCFT Master's Degree Programs

 Admission to the Master of Arts in Counseling (MAC) and the Master of Arts in Marriage and Family Therapy (MAMFT) is open to all individuals who have earned a baccalaureate degree in any field of study from a regionally accredited college or university.
 An academic background in Psychology or Family Studies is preferred but not required for applicants seeking program admission.
 Applicants must demonstrate an ability to achieve graduate-level writing and critical analysis abilities before admission to the MAC or MAMFT Program.
-An undergraduate or graduate course in Human Growth and Development is a prerequisite, required either prior to or during the Master of Arts in Marriage and Family Therapy program.

 The DCFT faculty admit students who have demonstrated a readiness for the programs both academically and psychologically.
 Admission is competitive and limited by the program’s need to maintain appropriate clinical faculty/student ratios in each of the programs.